haskellfoundation/tech-proposals/proposals/052-cryptography-leg-1.md

 3) There is a persistent notion that functional languages are too slow for cryptography, despite it being based on historical reasons that have been mostly since addressed.
 Well-written modern Haskell approaches C in terms of speed, and has a much higher ergonomic-use and type-safety factor, but the public image has not caught up yet, and so the ecosystem has not received the investment and attention necessary to attract the attention of skilled engineers for developing either pure implementations or foreign bindings.

-4) A fair number of cryptographic projects in recent years has been specifically towards *cryptocurrencies*, rather than *cryptography in general*, and their results are at large fairly useless if they cannot be used outside of their ecosystems.
+4) A fair number of cryptographic projects in recent years has been specifically towards *cryptocurrencies*, rather than *cryptography in general*, and their results are not always applicable outside of their specific ecosystems or use case.

 All of these reasons have contributed to the stagnant state of Haskell cryptography, and have make it an unfavorable environment for application developers, especially developers of cryptosystems and distributed systems.
 However, none of these are actual blockers, and each of these things can be corrected with effort.
 There is much that can be done to improve the Haskell cryptography ecosystem, ranging from better low-level support, to higher-level abstractions: